uutils/coreutils/DEVELOPMENT.md

 message will explain why, and your commit will be canceled.
 You can then make the suggested changes, and run `git commit ...` again.

-**Tip:On MacOS** the pre-commit hooks are currently broken.
+**NOTE: On MacOS** the pre-commit hooks are currently broken.
 There are workarounds involving switching to unstable nightly Rust and components.
 If you are so inclined, please go ahead, but please use caution.

 ### clippy